The 2013 funded projects

 All proposals, committee decisions and outputs of the projects at the various stages will be made available on EIEF’s web page.

-One of the researchers for each of the funded projects will present the project’s output at a seminar at EIEF.
+One of the researchers for each of the funded projects will give a seminar at EIEF presenting the output of the project.

 Intellectual property rights will be transferred to EIEF upon acceptance of the grant.